 It’s hard to be in the moment on the journey.
 We just want to see where we’re going and not get tripped.
 Looking back, I can see many instances where a still, quiet voice inside me, or a friend beside me, nudged me in a direction that set me on this path.
-I say daily prayers for guidance and quiet confidence.
+I say daily prayers for quiet confidence.

 My journey has been long, with distractions and failures along the way.
 My compass has been influenced by prayer and loyal friends.
 They’ve encouraged me to regain my footing and find my voice.
 I am being fulfilled.